abuturabofficial/ibm-devops-software-engineering/02-introduction_to_agile_development_and_scrum/01-introduction_to_agile_and_scrum.md

 **What is Kanban?**

 Kanban | 'kanban | noun

 (also Kanban system) a Japanese manufacturing system in which the supply of components is regulated through the use of an instruction card sent along the production line.
 - An instruction card used in a Kanban system.

 Origin

-1970s: Japanese, Literally ‘billboard, sign’
+1970s: Japanese, Literally mean ‘billboard, sign’

 **Core principles of Kanban:**